 You can let it get stronger, or you can fight back.
-A detox program can help you get through the withdrawal period while offering medication to ease the worst of it.
+A drug and alcohol detox program can help you get through the withdrawal period while offering medication to ease the worst of it.
 Then, a treatment program will help you stay sober long-term.

 5) Your freedom has been threatened due to choices you’ve made under the influence.

 Maybe you’ve been arrested for driving under the influence, being drunk in public, violence, or possession of a controlled substance.
 If you are already on probation or parole, police contact due to being under the influence is often enough to put you back behind bars.
 Is avoiding a 30-day treatment program worth doing jail time for a few years or more?

 6) You have harmed yourself or others while under the influence.

 Certain drugs can cause or increase depression and other mental illnesses.
 If you’ve had suicidal thoughts, harmed yourself while using or as a result of using, or harmed someone else, you need to get help now.
 No matter how hopeless it feels, depression and other mental illnesses can be treated.
 You can escape the cycle and learn to live a fulfilling life again.

 7) You have lost your job or been kicked out of school due to drug- or alcohol-related issues.

 It might have started without major consequences—a missed class, a late assignment at work, arriving tardy once or twice.
 But over time, the offenses grew.
 If you’re afraid of losing your job, or if you already have, take a step back and reevaluate your drug or alcohol use.
 Getting help now may be your best chance of holding onto a job you love or getting one you want.